Profile .NET Core Application

 In Application, specify the path to the application executable (if it's a self-contained deployment) or to a library file (if it's a framework-dependent deployment).

 - If you want dotMemory to start collecting the stack trace allocation data* right after the profiling session starts, select the Collect memory allocation and traffic data from start option in the right panel.

 For more details on profiler options, refer to the Profiler Options section.

 Optionally, if you are going to control profiling session (take snapshots, end session, and so on) using the API (rather than the Controller window), select Control profiling via API.
-For more details on how to control profiling using the API, refer to the Controlling Profiling Session Through API chapter.
+For more details on how to control profiling using the API, refer to the Control Profiling Session with API chapter.

 Take snapshots.
-For more details on how to control profiling session, refer to Controlling Profiling Session (if you control the session manually) or to Controlling Profiling Session Through API (if you control profiling using the API).
+For more details on how to control profiling session, refer to Control Profiling Session (if you control the session manually) or to Control Profiling Session with API (if you control profiling using the API).

 After you collect the data, either close the profiled application or detach the profiler using the Detach button of the Controller window.
 If you use the API to control profiling, detaching must be executed by your code.